Treasures of the South Caucasus

 * Echmiadzin "Cathedral and Churches of Echmiadzin and the Archaeological Site of Zvart- nots" (UNESCO World Heritage Site)

 * Khor Virap...
 View of Mt.
-Ararat, monastery of Khor Virap
+Ararat, Monasteries of Khor Virap and Noravanq

 * Garni ...Temple of Garni